 GOOGLE has its own gallery of Diego Voci images it selected by the dozens for its viewers.
 Search “Diego Voci” and Click “IMAGES”:

-Coop bought the “Indianer” as a gift for Abel Sillas, one of Coop and Patti’s son-in-laws.
-Abel is from a “pueblo” north of Albuquerque and is a proud part Navajo Native American.
+Coop bought the “Indianer” as a gift for one of Coop and Patti’s Native American son-in-laws.
 Why is this significant?
 In 1973, Diego and his wife Helga on their 1st trip to the US included a Southwest destination.
 While there they traveled to several pueblos including Taos and Santa Fe.
 Diego rendered many a #Native-American from memory.